-4.3 INTEGRATION OF RIVER BASIN MANAGEMENT PLANNING AND STRATEGIC ENVIRONMENTAL ASSESSMENT
+4.4 INTEGRATION OF RIVER BASIN MANAGEMENT PLANNING AND STRATEGIC ENVIRONMENTAL ASSESSMENT

-This Environmental Report was developed in parallel with the Eastern River Basin Management Plan and Programme of Measures.
-The SEA process commenced in September 2007, and while the initial stages of the planning process began in 2004 with the start of the characterisation of the RBD, consultation on the issues to be addressed in the Plan began in June 2006 with the publication of a timetable and work programme for production of the Plan.
-This was followed by consultation on the Water Matters - Have Your Say report for the District published in 2007.
+This Environmental Report was developed in parallel with the development of the North Western River Basin Management Plan and Programme of Measures.
+The SEA process commenced in September 2007, and while the initial stages of the planning process began in 2004 with the start of the characterisation of the IRBD, consultation on the issues to be addressed in the Plan began in June 2006 with the publication of a timetable and work programme for production of the Plan.
+This was followed by consultation on the Water Matters - Have Your Say report for the District published in

+2007.
 The elements of the River Basin Management Plan and SEA are presented schematically below (Figure 4.1).